Nuhser/UltraStar-Deluxe-Editor/.github/ISSUE_TEMPLATE/bug_report.md

 ## Expected Behavior
 A clear and concise description of what you expected to happen.

+## Possible Solution
+A possible way to solve the problem described above.

 ## Screenshots
 If applicable, add screenshots to help explain your problem.